pathtofile/SealighterTI/README.md

 # Technical Details
 See [this blog](https://blog.tofile.dev) for the technical details about how everything works.

+# Compatability
+This has only been tested on Windows 10 x64.

 # Aknowlegements
 All of the work to run arbitary code as PPL is the work of [Clément Labro](https://twitter.com/itm4n) and their [PPLDump](https://github.com/itm4n/PPLdump) project.
 I simply worked on glueing the ETW Logging to the end of it.